 Tell them to "go bold", and they'll just toss some fries and secret sauce onto whatever you ordered.
 No big.

-12. They were sued by the dudes who created Zorro
+12. Del Taco was sued by the dudes who created Zorro

-Back in the day, their mascot was a guy who rode horses
+Back in the day, its mascot was a guy who rode horses

 , wore a giant hat, and had a face mask so you couldn't see his eyes.
 So, yeah, they didn't exactly win that battle.